National Honor Society

 Students who have met these criteria will receive an application for membership at the end of September with a Tapping Ceremony and Induction Luncheon to follow in late fall.
 Olean High School uses certain selection guidelines including the use of a faculty council when selecting students for membership to NHS.
 This council consists of five voting faculty members, appointed annually by the principal.
 Selection for membership to the chapter will be by a majority vote of the faculty council.

-The current advisor of the National Honor Society at Olean High School is Mrs. Katie Wolfgang.
-For more information or any questions, please contact her at 375-8010 ext.
-3230 or by email.
+The current advisors of the National Honor Society at Olean High School is Mrs. Barbara Kelley and Mrs. Sally Ventura.
+For more information or any questions, please contact by email or by phone at 375-8010.